slow-groovin/unstorage-mcp/README.md

 | **`HTTP_MOUNT_POINT`** | mountpoint of this storage                                      | "/"           | ✅       |
 | **`HTTP_HEADERS`**     | headers for http requests, eg: `Authorization=Bear 123;A=1;B=2` |               | ✅       |

+### memory

+If there is no mount on root("/"), a memory driver will be mounted automatically on "/" (same behaviour of unstorage).

 ## extend guide

 1. clone this repo